-Net operating loss.
-If line 22 (figured without regard to the minimum taxable income rule stated above) is a loss, the estate or trust may have a net operating loss (NOL).
-Do not include the deductions claimed on lines 13, 18, and 20 when figuring the amount of the NOL.
+NOL.
+If line 22 (figured without regard to the minimum taxable income rule stated above) is a loss, the estate or trust may have an NOL.
+Do not include the deductions claimed on lines 13, 18, and 20 when figuring the amount of the

-Generally, an NOL may be carried back to the prior 2 tax years (3 years to the extent the loss is an eligible loss; 5 years to the extent the loss is a farming loss; 10 years to the extent the loss is a specified liability loss).
+Generally, an NOL may be carried back to the prior 2 tax years.
+The 2-year carryback period does not apply to the portion of an NOL attributable to an eligible loss; a farming loss; a qualified disaster, GO Zone, recovery assistance, or disaster recovery assistance loss; or a specified liability loss.
 An estate or trust may also elect to carry an NOL forward only, instead of first carrying it back.
-For more information, see the Instructions for Form 1045.
+For more information, see the Instructions for Form 1045, Application for Tentative Refund.